Antipope Benedict XIII: Etsi doctoribus gentium

-In part to bolster faltering support for his papacy, Benedict initiated the year-long Disputation of Tortosa in 1413, which became the most prominent Christian–Jewish disputation of the Middle Ages.
+In part to bolster faltering support for his papacy, Benedict initiated the year-long Disputation of Tortosa (Catalonia) in 1413, which became the most prominent Christian–Jewish disputation of the Middle Ages.
 Two years later Benedict issued the papal bull Etsi doctoribus gentium which was one of the most complete collections of anti-Jewish laws.
 Synagogues were closed, Jewish goldsmiths were forbidden to produce Christian sacred objects such as chalices and crucifixes and Jewish book binders were forbidden to bind books which included the names of Jesus or Mary.
 Those laws were repealed by Pope Martin V, after he received a mission of Jews, sent by the famous synod convoked by the Jews in Forlì, in 1418.

 Council of Constance

 In 1415, the Council of Constance brought this clash between papal claimants to an end.
 Gregory XII agreed to resign, and Baldassare Cossa, who had succeeded Philarghi as the Pisan papal contender in 1410 and had assumed the name John XXIII, tried to flee and was deposed during his absence, being subsequently tried upon his return.
 Benedict, on the other hand, refused to stand down.

 Finally, Emperor Sigismund organised a European summit in Perpignan, to convince Benedict to resign his office and end the Western Schism.
 On 20 September 1415, the Emperor met with Benedict at the Palace of the Kings of Majorca, accompanied by King Ferdinand I of Aragon, delegates of the counts of Foix, Provence, Savoy, and Lorraine, embassies from the kings of France, England, Hungary, Castile, and Navarre, and the Church's representative at the Council of Constance.
 Benedict still refused to resign, clashing with the Emperor, who left Perpignan on 5 November.

 Because of this stubbornness, the Council of Constance declared Benedict a schismatic and excommunicated him from the Catholic Church on 27 July 1417, and elected Martin V as the new consensual pope on 11 November 1417.
-Benedict, who had lived in Perpignan from 1408 to 1417, now fled to the Peníscola Castle, near Tortosa, in the Kingdom of Valencia.
+Benedict, who had lived in Perpignan, in the Principality of Catalonia, from 1408 to 1417, now fled to the Peníscola Castle, near Tortosa, in the Kingdom of Valencia.
 He still considered himself the true Pope.
 His claim was now only recognised in the Crown of Aragon, where he was given protection by King Alfonso V. Benedict remained at Peníscola from 1417 until his death there on 23 May 1423.

 Crozier of Pope Luna, Museo Arqueológico Nacional, Spain.